A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Introduction

-In recent years, Deep Learning (DL) techniques have shown significant improvements in a wide range of computer vision tasks, including diagnosis of gastric cancer, lung cancer and breast cancer, assisting doctors in classifying and analyzing medical images.
-Especially, \emph{Gastric Histopathology Image Classification} (GHIC) is a weakly supervised problem, which means that an image labeled as abnormal contains abnormal tissues with cancer cells and normal tissues without cancer cells existing in the surrounding area at the same time.
-However, the existing networks usually fail to focus only on abnormal regions to make their diagnosis, which leads to noise regions and redundant information, bringing negative influence on the final decision-making process and affecting the network performance \cite{wang2019thorax}.
-Therefore, some advanced methods are proposed to incorporate visual \emph{Attention Mechanisms} (AMs) into \emph{Convolutional Neural Networks} (CNNs), which allows a deep model to adaptively focus on related regions of an image \cite{li2019attention}.
-Moreover, the fully dense annotations of pathological findings such as the contours or bounding boxes are not available in most cases due to its cost and time-consuming nature.
-Hence, we propose an intelligent \emph{Hierarchical Conditional Random Field based Attention Mechanism} (HCRF-AM) model that includes additional region level images to guide the attention of CNNs for the GHIC tasks.
-The HCRF-AM model includes the AM module (where the Hierarchical Conditional Random Field (HCRF) model \cite{sun2020gastric,sun2020hierarchical} is applied to extract attention areas) and the \emph{Image Classification} (IC) module.
-The workflow of the proposed HCRF-AM model is shown in Fig.~\ref{fig:workflow}.
+Recently, Deep Learning (DL) techniques have has received profound progress in a variety of computer vision tasks, consisting of diagnosis of gastric cancer, lung cancer and breast cancer.
+Especially, \emph{Gastric Histopathology Image Classification} (GHIC) task is usually a weakly supervised problem, which means that an image labeled as abnormal contains abnormal regions with cancer cells and normal regions without cancer cells existing in the surrounding area at the same time.
+However, previous networks are often incapable of focusing only on abnormal areas, which leads to noise regions and surplus information, bringing negative influence on the final decision-making process and affecting the network performance~\cite{wang2019thorax}.
+Therefore, some advanced methods are proposed to incorporate visual \emph{Attention Mechanisms} (AMs) into \emph{Convolutional Neural Networks} (CNNs), which enables a DL model to adaptively concentrate on relevant areas of the images~\cite{li2019attention}.
+There are two prevalent ways to apply AM method.
+The first one is to change the block of the initial network.
+For example, the algorithm based on reinforcement learning, whose mechanism is to make the model pay more attention to some local details through the Reward function.
+Besides, some researchers accomplish their goals by applying the objective function and the corresponding optimization function.
+The second idea is combining the segmentation and object detection methods with the original network, which is utilized in our paper.
+Moreover, it is costly and time-consuming to acquire the full annotation like contours or bounding boxes of pathological samples.
+Hence, to guide the attention of CNNs for the GHIC tasks, we propose an intelligent \emph{Hierarchical Conditional Random Field based Attention Mechanism} (HCRF-AM) model including additional region level images.
+The HCRF-AM model includes the AM module (where the Hierarchical Conditional Random Field (HCRF) model \cite{sun2020gastric,sun2020hierarchical} is employed to obtain attention areas) and the \emph{Image Classification} (IC) module.
+The work-flow of our HCRF-AM model is illustrated in Fig .~\ref{fig:workflow}.